Running OpenShift on AWS or Azure? You Might Be Missing This Critical Element

 Does Using a Managed Service Like OpenShift on AWS Protect Your Applications?

-However, just because you rely on a managed service for maintaining your containerized environments doesn’t mean that your application data and metadata is protected, recoverable, and mobile.
+However, just because you rely on a managed service for maintaining your containerized environments doesn’t mean that your application data and metadata are protected, recoverable, and mobile.
 And the built-in protection via your cloud provider isn’t enough, especially when disaster strikes.

 So who is responsible for protecting your managed applications in the cloud?